sumnerevans/sumnerevans.com/content/posts/school/2023-hspc/index.md

 | **Advanced**    | Problem I, 6/43 (14%) solved/tries, 19% solve rate                                                    |
 | **Concept**     | binary search for the answer                                                                          |

-{{% note title="Problem Summary" %}}
+> [!NOTE] Problem Summary
+>

-Given many different flash drives that image computers at different speeds, and a very large number of computers to image, determine the minimum time to image all computers.
+> Given many different flash drives that image computers at different speeds,
+> and a very large number of computers to image, determine the minimum time to

-{{% /note %}}
+> image all computers.

 This is a harder version of the [Computer Imaging](#computer-imaging) problem given to the beginner competition.
 In this version of the problem, the number of